auth0/docs/articles/libraries/auth0js/v8/migration-guide.md

 ## Refreshing Tokens

+When a token is nearing expiration, or is expired, you may wish to simply renew the token rather than requiring a new transaction.

-In [auth0.js v7](/libraries/auth0js/v7#refresh-token), the `renewIdToken` and `refreshToken` methods were used to renew tokens.
-In [auth0.js v8](/libraries/auth0js#using-renewauth-to-acquire-new-tokens), refreshing tokens is now done via the `renewAuth` method.
-If a user is already authenticated, `renewAuth` can acquire a new token for that user.
+In [auth0.js v7](/libraries/auth0js/v7#refresh-token), the `renewIdToken` and `refreshToken` methods were used to refresh tokens.
+In [auth0.js v8](/libraries/auth0js#using-renewauth-to-acquire-new-tokens), refreshing tokens is done via the `renewAuth` method.
+If a user is already authenticated, `renewAuth` can be used to acquire a new token for that user.

 ## Delegation